hectormiguel1/CodeDiff-Project-1/README.md

-# Java Data Structure Tutorial Project
+Java Data Structure Tutorial Project
 You will be given a Data Structure to research.
 You goal is to create a tutorial for that data structure.
 For a reference, checkout FreeCodeCamp.

 Step 1: Research
 Research about your Data Structure.
 You should know:

-How it works/stores data?
+* How it works/stores data
-How a client interacts with it (interface)?
+* How a client interacts with it (interface)
-The pros and cons of using the data structure?
+* The pros and cons of using the data structure
-The space and time complexity of its behavior?
+* The space and time complexity of its behavior
 # HashMap

-The Box Data stucture works by holding whatever information you want and allowing you to stick the box in either the attic or basement.
-A client can use the `pack()` and `unpack()` methods to put data into and remove from the box.
-They can also use the `store()` and `unstore()` methods to store it in or remove it from they room they are storing it in.
-The box provides the benefit of combining like items but has the disadvantage of taking up space and increase the risk of forgeting what is in the box.
-All the actions run in constant time.

-# Tutorial
+* How it works/stores data
+    * A Hashmap is a data structure that implementates the interface Map of Java.
+It stores data using the Key and Value relationship, each Key is paired to a unique value.
+To access both of them you can use the index of the another.
+You can not have duplicated key in the same hashmap and  it will replace the element of the corresponding key.
+* How a client interacts with it (interface)
+* The pros and cons of using the data structure
+* The space and time complexity of its behavior

+**Tutorial**
 Write a turotial that another developer could follow.
 We recommend the following structure:

 Show how to set up the required classes and stub all the method